-ILFC is a party to unsecured syndicated revolving credit facilities aggregating \$7.0 billion at June 30, 2005.
-The facilities can be used for general corporate purposes and also to provide backup for ILFC's commercial paper program.
-They consist of \$4.0 billion in a 364-day revolving credit facility that expires in October 2005, with a one-year term out option, \$2.0 billion in a five-year revolving credit facility that expires in October 2009 and \$1.0 billion in two 180-day revolving credit facilities that expire in October 2005, each with a one-year term out option.
+ILFC fulfills its short term cash requirements through the issuance of commercial paper.
+The issuance of commercial paper is subject to the approval of ILFC's Board of Directors and is not guaranteed by AIG.
+ILFC is a party to unsecured syndicated revolving credit facilities aggregating \$6.0 billion at March 31, 2005.
+The facilities can be used for general corporate purposes and also to provide backup for ILFC's commercial paper program and consist of \$4.0 billion in a 364-day revolving credit facility that expires in October 2005, with a one-year term out option, and \$2.0 billion in a five-year revolving credit facility that expires in October 2009.
 ILFC expects to replace or extend these credit facilities on or prior to their expiration.
-ILFC had aggregate outstanding borrowings of \$500 million under these facilities as of June 30, 2005.
+There are currently no borrowings under these facilities, nor were any borrowings outstanding as of March 31, 2005.

-At June 30, 2005, ILFC had increased the aggregate principal amount outstanding of its medium term and long-term notes.
-The foreign exchange adjustment for the foreign currency denominated debt was \$325 million at June 30, 2005 and \$1.2 billion at December 31, 2004.
-ILFC had \$13.13 billion of debt securities registered for public sale at June 30, 2005.
-As of June 30, 2005, \$7.33 billion of debt securities were issued.
-In addition, ILFC has a Euro Medium Term Note Program for \$7.0 billion, under which \$3.81 billion in notes were sold through June 30, 2005.
+At March 31, 2005, ILFC had increased the aggregate principal amount outstanding of its medium term and long-term notes.
+The foreign exchange adjustment for the foreign currency denominated debt was \$933 million at March 31, 2005 and \$1.2 billion at December 31, 2004.
+ILFC had \$13.13 billion of debt securities registered for public sale at March 31, 2005.
+As of March 31, 2005, \$6.11 billion of debt securities were issued.
+In addition, ILFC has a Euro Medium Term Note Program for \$7.0 billion, under which \$4.48 billion in notes were sold through March 31, 2005.
 ILFC has substantially eliminated the currency exposure arising from foreign currency denominated notes by economically hedging that portion of the note exposure not already offset by Euro denominated operating lease payments.
 Notes issued under this program are included in Notes and Bonds Payable in the preceding table of borrowings.

 ILFC had a \$4.3 billion Export Credit Facility for use in connection with the purchase of approximately 75 aircraft delivered through 2001.
 This facility was guaranteed by various European Export Credit Agencies.
 The interest rate varies from 5.75 percent to 5.90 percent on these amortizing ten-year borrowings depending on the delivery date of the aircraft.
-At June 30, 2005, ILFC had \$1.5 billion outstanding under this facility.
+At March 31, 2005, ILFC had \$1.5 billion outstanding under this facility.
 The debt is collateralized by a pledge of the shares of a subsidiary of ILFC, which holds title to the aircraft financed under the facility.
-In May 2004, ILFC entered into a similarly structured Export Credit Facility (ECA) for up to a maximum of \$2.64 billion for Airbus aircraft to be delivered through May 31, 2005.
-The facility has since been extended to include aircraft to be delivered through May 31, 2006.
+In May 2004, ILFC entered into a similarly structured Export Credit Facility (ECA) for up to a maximum of \$2.64 billion for Airbus aircraft to be delivered in 2004 and 2005.
 The facility becomes available as the various European Export Credit Agencies provide their guarantees for aircraft based on a six-month forward-looking calendar, and the interest rate is determined through a bid process.
-At June 30, 2005, ILFC had \$1.4 billion outstanding under this facility.
+At March 31, 2005, ILFC has \$604 million outstanding under this facility.
 Borrowings with respect to these facilities are included in Notes and Bonds Payable in the preceding table of borrowings.